A laptop with a skull on its screen, a hand above its keyboard, and two viruses next to it.

 Use a VPN

 A VPN (Virtual Private Network) encrypts your traffic and hides your IP whenever you’re online.
-As a result, your personal information and online activity data are protected from third parties and intrusive snoopers.
+As a result, your personal information and online activity data are protected from third parties and intrusive snoopers (and there’s a lot they can do with just your IP address).
 This means you get fewer phishing attempts, less spam, and are generally safer online, especially on public Wi-Fi.

 Use Alternative ID